Skip to content

 Custom domain name

-By default, the portal is hosted on https://transparency.checkstep.com/.
+By default, the portal is hosted on second level domain under checkstep.com called transparency.

 Checkstep supports also custom domain names, please contact the support team to set up your own domain.